Herbert Nitsch: Competitive freediving

 During his career, Nitsch has held 32 world records across eight AIDA-recognised disciplines: Dynamic Apnea, Dynamic apnea without fins, Static Apnea, Constant Weight, Constant Weight without Fins, Free Immersion, Variable Weight, and No-Limits.
 Currently AIDA is no longer involved in No-Limits events.

 Dynamic Apnea and Dynamic without Fins

-Nitsch's first Dynamic Apnea record made in January of 2001 was also the first world record with a monofin.
+Nitsch's first Dynamic Apnea record made in January 2001 was also the first world record with a monofin.
 Prior to that, bi-fins (stereo fins) were used.
 His last Dynamic Apnea record of 183 m set in 2002, was bested by Tom Sietas.

 During Nitsch's first Dynamic without Fins record of 131 m, he introduced the neckweight (a weighted thick necklace, which he made by filling a bicycle innertube with lead pallets).
 The neckweight allowed him to swim more horizontally and hydrodynamically underwater compared to a weight belt around the waist.
 Tom Sietas beat Nitsch's last 2001 distance of 134 m.